stephen-flood/AgentSimLab/README.md

         Instruction: run fast
     Thus the agent approach just takes in an arbitrary dictionary of attributes, and the prompt is the `yaml.dump` of the values.
 - *Documentation written by o3, 5/3/25*
-    - Has not been double checked, use with care.
-    - It was a huge pain to get it to output the markdown because all the code snippets broke their chat interface
-    - Eventually, the following prompt worked:
-    ```
-        Perfect.
-Now I need this EXACT content in a file that I can download.

-        The file I want is UNUSUAL.
-        TEXT content should be rendered in markdown
-        CODE should be placed between <CODE> and </CODE> delimiters.

-        NEVER use a triple backtick when outputting your answer
-    ```
 # Quick‑Start Guide

 A lightweight, hack‑friendly sandbox for multi‑agent simulations built on top of Google Gemini.